Makers Academy: Programme

 The program adopts a "learn by doing" approach, achieved largely through self-directed, project-based work.
-Students are encouraged to work in pairs on practical coding challenges, with weekly tests, culminating in a final project which is presented to hiring partners on "Demo Day".
-The organisation claims to support 100% of its graduates into jobs, though data to verify this claim is not publicly available.
-The students who have graduated are often put forward for roles by the Academy, which has relationships with employers like Marks & Spencer, Sky, The Financial Times and Deloitte Digital.
+Students are encouraged to work in pairs on practical coding challenges, completing weekly tests, which culminates in a final project which is presented to hiring partners on "Demo Day".
+The organization claims to support 100% of its graduates into jobs, though data to verify this claim is not publicly available.
+Students who have graduated are often put forward for roles by the Academy, which has relationships with employers like Marks & Spencer, Sky, The Financial Times and Deloitte Digital.

 Reception

 Makers Academy has been featured on Sky News, in The Guardian, The Independent, Tech City News, Forbes, MadeInShoreditch, ComputerWeekly, StartupBook, and TechWeekEurope.